maliahavlicek/what2do2day/README.md

 ```$ python helpers/upload_countries.py ```
 4. access your local version of the application at http://0.0.0.0:5000/home

-### Heroku
+### Live (Heroku)
-Heroku can be used to run this site in a cloud environment to allow visibility to external users.
+Heroku was used to run this site in a cloud environment to allow visibility to external users.
-#### Deployment To Shared Environment

 1. Get the code base from git hub by running this command in the terminal of your IDE:
 ```bash
    $ git clone https://github.com/maliahavlicek/what2do2day.git